Author Archives: Bob

 How large a deductible should I buy on my auto and homeowner’s policies?

 The short answer is: Choose the largest deductible with which you are comfortable that will significantly reduce your premium.
 Each of us has a different tolerance for risk which is reflected in our buying decisions, not just insurance deductibles.
-Due to inflation of the U.S. dollar, the ‘standard deductible’ has risen from $100 (or even… Read More »
+Due to inflation of the U.S. dollar, the ‘standard deductible’ has risen from $100 (or even… Read More: How large a deductible should I buy on my auto… »

 A Few Things to Consider Before Buying Insurance

 Choose a “Trusted Choice” Independent Insurance Agency.
 They own and operate a business within your community.
 Their local interests more nearly represent your interests.
 Their personnel will know you personally and value you as a customer.
 They can offer you choices.
 They maintain independent contracts with insurance carriers and are not captive to any one company.
-You can save… Read More »
+You can save… Read More: A Few Things to Consider Before Buying Insurance »